stavrosdidakis/Advanced_Lab-Synthetic_Media_2024/README.md

     - Shortcuts: **Q-W-E-R-T-Y**
       - [Toolbar Link](https://docs.unity3d.com/Manual/Toolbar.html)
       - [Hierarchy Link](https://docs.unity3d.com/Manual/Hierarchy.html)
-    - The Lighting window is where you can set up and adjust lighting for your project.
+    - The **Lighting** window is where you can set up and adjust lighting for your project.
 You can add and adjust lights, as well as change the environment settings.
     - Additional windows and panels can be found on the main Unity Menu/Windows.

       ![https://soniconlab.com/wp-content/uploads/2023/01/s1-moveTool.gif](https://soniconlab.com/wp-content/uploads/2023/01/s1-moveTool.gif)
+      ***

   - **Primitives**
-      To add 3D objects in the scene go to the **Hierarchy** panel, and either click the **+** sign, or right click on the Hierarchy panel area, to have the sub-menu appear.
-Select 3D Object, then choose the type of object you want to create, such as a cube, sphere, or plane.
-The new object will appear in the Hierarchy panel and the Scene view.
+      To add 3D objects in the scene go to the **Hierarchy** panel, and either click the **+** sign, or right click on the **Hierarchy** panel area, to have the sub-menu appear.
+Select **3D Object**, then choose the type of object you want to create, such as a cube, sphere, or plane.
+The new object will appear in the **Hierarchy** panel and the **Scene** view.

-      You can move, rotate and scale the object in the Scene view (by using the Unity's Transform component), as well as from the number boxes that appear in the Inspector panel.
+      You can move, rotate and scale the object in the **Scene** view (by using the Unity's **Transform** component), as well as from the number boxes that appear in the **Inspector** panel.

       ![https://soniconlab.com/wp-content/uploads/2023/01/s1-createObject.gif](https://soniconlab.com/wp-content/uploads/2023/01/s1-createObject.gif)

-      Each GameObject can be configured from the **Inspector** window.
+      Each **GameObject** can be configured from the **Inspector** window.
 Properties such as position, rotation, size are set here.
 If the GameObject includes materials or additional properties, they can all be accessed from here as well.

       [Inspector Link](https://docs.unity3d.com/Manual/UsingTheInspector.html)
     </details>

   - <details>
     <summary><strong>Textures & Skyboxes</strong></summary>

+    To use a custom texture/image in Unity, make sure that your files (such as **PNG** or **JPEG**) are imported in the **Assets** folder.
+Once imported, select the texture in the Project window to adjust its settings in the **Inspector**, where you can change properties like wrap mode, filter mode, and compression to optimize performance and appearance.
+Next, create a material by right-clicking in the **Assets** folder, selecting **Create**, and then **Material**.
+Assign your imported texture to the material by dragging it onto the **Base** / **Albedo** slot in the material's **Inspector**.
+Finally, apply the material to your objects in the scene by dragging the material onto the desired object in the **Scene** view or **Hierarchy**.

+    Creating a seamless texture, especially for applications such as skybox, it is important to consider that the edges of the texture align perfectly when tiled.
+To ensure this, we need to make certain adjustments:

+      - **Choose or Create a Base Image**: Start with a high-quality image.
+For skyboxes, this could be an image of a sky, space, or any environment suitable for your project.
+      - **Make the Image Tileable & Offset the Image**: Use an image editing tool like Adobe Photoshop or GIMP.
+Offset the image by half of its width and height.
+In Photoshop, this can be done using the "Offset" filter (Filter > Other > Offset).
+Set the horizontal and vertical offset to half the dimensions of the image.
+This will bring the edges to the center, making the seams more visible.
+      - **Blend the Seams**: Use tools like the clone stamp, healing brush, or content-aware fill to blend the seams.
+Carefully paint over the seams to remove visible lines and ensure a smooth transition.
+The goal is to make the edges indistinguishable from the rest of the texture.
+    - **Offset Back**: Offset the image back to its original position to ensure that the seamless work is correctly applied.
+    - **Check Seamlessness**: Test the seamlessness by duplicating and tiling the image next to itself in the image editor.
+Ensure there are no visible seams or abrupt changes where the images meet.
+    - **Create Skybox Textures (Six-Sided Skybox)**: For a skybox, you typically need six images representing the sides of a cube (left, right, top, bottom, front, back).
+Ensure each texture matches seamlessly at the edges with its adjacent textures.
+    - **Panoramic Skybox**: Alternatively, you can create a 360-degree panoramic image that wraps around seamlessly.
+Tools like HDRI maps can be used to achieve this.
+    - **Import to Unity**: Import the seamless textures into Unity.
+If creating a six-sided skybox, use the Skybox (Cubemap) shader.
+For a panoramic skybox, use the Skybox (Panoramic) shader.
+    - **Set the Skybox**: Finally, apply the skybox material to your scene.
+Go to **Window** > **Rendering** > **Lighting Settings**, and under the **Skybox Material** section, assign your skybox material.

+    ***

     - **Resources on Textures and Patterns**
       - [Seamless texture check](https://www.pycheung.com/checker/)
       - [NormalMap-Online](https://cpetry.github.io/NormalMap-Online/)